rjkerrison/webdev-905/w7/d2/README.md

 })
 ```

-Every JSX element in an array should have a `key` attribute which is unique in the array.
+Every JSX element in an array needs a `key` attribute which is unique in the array.

 ## Forms

-Forms take a bit of work, because we have to update the state whenever an input changes.
+Forms take a lot of work, because we have to update the state whenever an input changes.

 ```jsx
 <input type='text' value={name} onChange={(e) => setName(e.target.value)} />